apes22/javascript30/log.md

 **Thoughts:** This exercise was so cool!
 I didn't realize how easy it was to use speechRecognition on the browser.
 We practiced setting a recognition object and adding event listeners that get the speech result as well as starting the recognition up again when someone pauses from speaking.
 It was definitely a good practice run and excited to use this functionality in the future.

 TODO: Create a react app that gets the weather for you when you ask for it.
-"Maribel Get the Wather for {City and State}";
+"Maribel Get the Weather for {City and State}";

 ### Day 27: September 2, 2018